ptomulik/testmd/README.md

 * `model_class` (optional) - a class which models expected Hash behaviour, by default `Puppet::SharedBehaviours::PTomulik::Vash::Hash` is used, which is direct subclass of standard `Hash`,
-* `methods` (optional) - a hash of procs/lambdas which override appropriate methods in the behaviour class.
+* `methods` (optional) - a hash of procs/lambdas used to override methods in the behaviour class.
 This may be used to slightly modify model behaviour used by shared examples, for example:

   ```ruby
   # slightly modified hash ...